pomerium/documentation/content/docs/capabilities/metrics.md

 Metrics in Pomerium provide observability and monitoring data from your Pomerium deployment.
 Use metrics to review traffic and its effects on your system.

 Pomerium exposes standard Prometheus metrics related to its operation.
-Open source users need [configure](/docs/reference/metrics) metrics collection and visualization manually.
+Open-source users must [configure](/docs/reference/metrics) metrics collection and visualization manually.

-Pomerium Zero and Pomerium Enterprise have simplified collection and visualization built-in.
+Pomerium Zero and Pomerium Enterprise provide simplified, built-in metrics collection and visualizations.

 ## Metrics definitions